qtumproject/lightning-demo/README.md

 [![codecov](https://codecov.io/gh/acinq/eclair/branch/master/graph/badge.svg)](https://codecov.io/gh/acinq/eclair)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-**Eclair** is a scala implementation of the Lightning Network.
+**Qtum Eclair** is a scala implementation of the Lightning Network.
 It can run with or without a GUI, and a JSON-RPC API is also available.
+Qtum Eclair is a fork of [Eclair](https://github.com/ACINQ/eclair) to be compatible with Qtum.

-This software follows the [Lightning Network Specifications (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
-Other implementations include [c-lightning](https://github.com/ElementsProject/lightning) and [lnd](https://github.com/LightningNetwork/lnd).
+This software follows the [Qtum Lightning Network Specifications](https://github.com/qtumproject/lightning-rfc).
+Other implementations include [qtum-lightning](https://github.com/qtumproject/qtum-lightning).

  ---

- :construction: Both the BOLTs and Lightning itself are still a work in progress.
+ :construction: Both the BOLTs and Qtum Eclair itself are still a work in progress.
 Expect things to break/change!

- :rotating_light: If you intend to run Lightning on mainnet:
+ :rotating_light: If you intend to run Qtum Eclair on mainnet:
  - Keep in mind that it is beta-quality software and **don't put too much money** in it
- - Lightning's JSON-RPC API should **NOT** be accessible from the outside world (similarly to QTUM Core API)
+ - Qtum Eclair's JSON-RPC API should **NOT** be accessible from the outside world (similarly to QTUM Core API)
  - Specific [configuration instructions for mainnet](#mainnet-usage) are provided below

 ---